dubsquared/devopsblog/source/_posts/2013-04-30-chef-conference-recap.markdown

 ##Tooling

 There was a lot of talk around additional tools to help with Chef.
 [Berkshelf](http://www.berkshelf.com), [Librarian](https://github.com/applicationsonline/librarian) and others.

 [Jamie Winsor](https://twitter.com/resetexistence) from [Riot Games](http://www.riotgames.com) gave an incredible keynote on Berkshelf that you can find [here](http://www.youtube.com/watch?v=hYt0E84kYUI).
 Jamie explained some of the benefits to using Berkshelf such as resolving and fetching cookbook dependencies.
 Using Berkshelf you can keep track of all your cookbooks in a local directory ~/.berkshelf by default.
-Berkshelf also creates versioning of these files so in case you forget to check something into github you are not out of luck.
+Berkshelf also creates versioning of these files so in case you forget to check something into Github you are not out of luck.
 Installation of Berkshelf is straight forward and easy to follow, you can find all the instructions on Berkshelf's [site](http://berkshelf.com/)

 [Foodcritic](http://acrmp.github.io/foodcritic/) was another tool that was mentioned.
 Foodcritic solves for two things.